thejas2511/nbyla-full-stack/README.md

     5. A terraformer once archives a job, the job will not be isted in applicant's dashboard.

     6. Every job is displayed as a card which can be dragged and dropped.
 Each card has a color which shows if the deadline is within 3 days(red), within 21 days(yellow) and more than 21 days(green).

     7. Each job card also has a see interested button in terraformer dashboard which on clicked gives a dropdown that shows the interested users.

     8. On an applicant's dashboard each unarchived job will be listed as cards which will have show interest button.
-By clicking it the terraformer can see the applicant's name in interested.
+By clicking it, the terraformer can see the applicant's name in interested.

     9. Any user can sign out whenever needed.

     10. User friendly UI was designed.
 Example: The archive button will be intitially blue and whenever the  job  is archived it will turn red to make it easy for the user understand.

     11. Similarly upon clikcing interested button in applicant's dashboard the button turns green.